ashleygrobler04/budget-app-js/README.md

 Allows you to calculate your budget from anywhere.
 ## Improvements
 * Styling can be improved
-* Add the option to edit an expense
-* Use an actual form to process input
+* Use an actual form to process input for adding expenses
+* save expenses to local storage
+*refactor code a lot.

 ## How does this work?
 Enter the required values in each text field.
 Once you click the "calculate" button, your budget is being updated.